 There are four major differences.
 Halls bill per semester; apartments bill monthly.
 Halls are only open during the academic year and close during semester and holiday breaks; apartments are open year round.
 Halls are fully furnished; apartments are not furnished.
 In halls, roommates can be chosen or Residence Life will assign them.
 In apartments, Residence Life is not involved with roommate selection or assignment.

-Sometimes our apartments will have wait lists.
+Due to high demand, our apartments almost always have waitlists.
 These are established by the date the application and application fee are received.
 Priority is not given based on university status/classification.
 Having a flexible move-in date, however, may help get you into your apartment sooner than others.

 You can apply to live in our apartments ANYTIME.
 You do not have to wait for residence hall sign-up.
 Apply today!
 Plus, the sooner you apply, the more likely you are to get the unit of your choice!